Highsnobiety

 Your Highsnobiety privacy settings have blocked this Instagram post.

-It was first hand sculpted in UV clay by METAGIRL — “I integrated a pearl, sculpted the final touches, hardened it with a UV lamp, and finished with chrome nail powder,” she says — before Saucony’s innovation team turned it into a mass-produced element.
+The shoe's heel counter was first hand-sculpted in UV clay by METAGIRL, “I integrated a pearl, sculpted the final touches, hardened it with a UV lamp, and finished with chrome nail powder,” she says.
+Then Saucony’s innovation team got to work, turning it into a mass-produced footwear element.

-This Saucony collaboration moves past dangling charms though, instead it feels as if the trinkets are fused into the shoe’s body.
+This Saucony collaboration moves past dangling charms though, instead it has ornamentation fused into the shoe’s body.

 Elsewhere, silver overlays shimmer like moonlight, mesh panels feel aquatic, and organza ruffles soften the tech.
 A sand-toned midsole nods to Tyla’s sand dress at the 2024 Met Gala.
 “Because this shoe has so many hidden details, it tells a lot about the wearer’s sensitivity,” Mongillo adds.